 These requirements apply to any mortgage loan, as that term is defined in 12 CFR 1024.31, except that they do not apply to (i) small servicers, (ii) reverse mortgage transactions, as that term is defined in 12 CFR 1024.31, or (iii) mortgage loans for which the servicer is a qualified lender.
+As noted above, an institution qualifies as a small servicer if it either (a) services, together with any affiliates, 5,000 or fewer mortgage loans, for all of which the institution (or an affiliate) is the creditor or assignee, or (b) is a Housing Finance Agency, as defined in 24 CFR 266.5.
+Qualified lenders are those defined to be qualified lenders under the Farm Credit Act of 1971 and the Farm Credit Administration's accompanying regulations set forth at 12 CFR 617.7000 et seq.
+16

-As noted above, an institution qualifies as a small servicer under 12 CFR 1026.41(e)(4)(ii) if it (a) services, together with any affiliates, 5,000 or fewer mortgage loans, for all of which the institution (or an affiliate) is the creditor or assignee, (b) is a Housing Finance Agency, as defined in 24 CFR 266.5, or (c) is a nonprofit entity (defined in 12 CFR 1026.41(e)(4)(ii)(C)(1)) that services 5,000 or fewer mortgage loans, including any mortgage loans serviced on behalf of associated nonprofit entities (defined in 12 CFR 1026.41(e)(4)(ii)(C)(2)), for all of which the servicer or an associated nonprofit entity is the creditor.
+15 The definition of small servicer is set forth at 12 CFR 1026.41(e)(4)(ii).